ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/course-introduction.md

 Throughout our three courses, you will build a website for Chico’s Cheese Bicycles Shop.
 Chico’s has developed a revolutionary bicycle made entirely out of cheese.
 Demand for the new bicycles is so high that Chico’s needs to get a website up as quickly as possible.
 When we’re finished with these courses, Chico’s site will look like this:

-{{ image('/static/img/courses/beginner/image14.png', 311, 550, caption='How the site looks at the end of the Advanced Course') }}
+{{ image('/static/img/courses/beginner/image14.png', 311, 550, align='center third', caption='How the site looks at the end of the Advanced Course') }}

 You can click on [this](https://nice-consonant.glitch.me/) link to see a live preview.
 Take a look around the site.
 We have videos, a registration form, an image carousel, and ways to share our site on social media.
 Open the navigation menu by clicking on the icon made of three lines (also called a “hamburger menu icon”) in the upper-left corner.